Natural Carpet & Rugs

 Wool fibers are elastic, and when crushed or stretched, their resilience enables them to spring back to their original shape, unlike synthetics that pill and wear in high-traffic areas and matte down beneath furniture.
 In addition, the scales on wool fibers hold onto dirt until it is vacuumed away, which helps the carpet stay cleaner.
 And wool fibers absorb airborne pollutants, so wool carpeting can actually help clean the air in your home!
 Plus wool is fire retardant, so no flame-proofing chemicals are needed.

 BEWARE OF GREEN-WASHING… Most wool carpet on the market today is made with toxic chemical adhesives and dyes, synthetic backing, and have pesticides applied, even those promoted as eco-friendly or sustainably sourced.
-Earth Weave and Nature’s Carpet Dark Green line are the only carpets we have found that are truly non-toxic.
+Earth Weave and Nature’s Carpet Dark Green products are the only carpets we have found that are truly non-toxic.

 Sustainability / Recycling / Composting